droxine/droxine/README.md

 Full-Stack Developer, currently working at SOAINT Perú as a Consultant.

 - 🌱 I’m currently learning lots of things!
 Not uploading to Github, though.
 Sometimes I do.
+If it's iOS, everything is uploaded to private Bitbucket's repositories.
-- 👯 I’m looking to collaborate with developers for a Podcast and YouTube project.
+- 👯 I’m looking to collaborate with developers for a Podcast.
-- 📫 How to reach me: Visit my website: [Guía del Programador](https://guia-del-programador.com/).
+- 📫 How to reach me: Visit my Instagram: [IG](https://www.instagram.com/stephcoach.swift/).